dspasic/gitingore/README.md

 Setting up
 --------------------

-How to create a [local .gitignore][gitignoreglobal].
+How to create a [local .gitignore][gitignorelocal].
 How to create a [global .gitignore][gitignoreglobal].

 [gitingoreglobal]: https://help.github.com/articles/ignoring-files#create-a-global-gitignore